gulpjs/vinyl-fs/README.md

 ### dest(folder[, opt])

 - Takes a folder path as the first argument.
+- First argument can also be a function that takes in a file and returns a folder path.
 - Possible options for the second argument:
   - cwd - Specify the working directory the folder is relative to.
 Default is `process.cwd()`
   - mode - Specify the mode the files should be created with.
 Default is the mode of the input file (file.stat.mode)